letoram/arcan/src/tools/waybridge/README.md

 Issues to Investigate(tm)
 ====

+1. Mesa picks the wrong render-node
 At the moment, EGL/drm is stuck on what seems like a bug in Mesa.
 If we bind the bridge to a render-node, a client will get somewhere in the nasty backtrace to (drm\_handle\_device) - the reference to /dev/dri/card128 rather than /dev/dri/renderD128.
+A quick hack around this bug is to simply create the render-node under the name mesa is looking for.

+2. Mesa picks the wrong shm format
+This seems to have popped up recently, some mesa build erroneously pick 0x34325258 as the shm format for llvmpipe fallback (ARGB), which seems to be wrong (the two 'must' formats are encoded as 0, 1)

 Limitations
 ====